The embedding property for sorted profinite groups: Preliminaries

-Moreover, the associations $S$ and $G$ show that the category $\SPG_{\CJ}$ of sorted profinite groups and the category of sorted complete systems whose morphisms are $\CL_G(\CJ)$-embeddings are equivalent by contravariant functors.
+Moreover, the associations $\mathcal S$ and $\CG$ define contravariant functors to make the category $\SPG$ of sorted profinite groups and the category of sorted complete systems whose morphisms are $\CL_{SCS}(\CJ)$-embeddings equivalent.
 For more detailed information, see \cite[Section 3.2]{HoLee}.